yifanlicode/rrccoding/2012_BusinessRquirementsGatheringandDesign/coursenotes/notes/week2.md

 #### **9 System Characteristics**![image-20230207093541336](week2.assets/image-20230207093541336.png)

-There are 9 characteristics that we will look at using the following diagram:
+9  system characteristics that we will look at using the following diagram:

 - Purpose - The purpose identifies the overall goal or function of the system.
 Understanding this allows the BA to gauge the effectiveness of the system in accomplishing it's goal or function.